 Stenographers, sometimes called court reporters, are responsible for court and medical transcription and live broadcast captioning for the deaf and elderly.
 They use shorthand and a steno machine to transcribe information and commit it to the public record.
 They train through certificate or associate's degree programs and must be fast and accurate typists.
 Individuals who work in the court system must be licensed and professionally certified in many states.

-The U.S. Bureau of Labor Statistics (BLS) predicts that job growth in this field will be slower than average for all occupations through 2024, with the best opportunities for stenographers trained in Communication Access Real-Time Translation (CART) or those who can go with clients to medical appointments or public meetings to provide transcription services.
+The U.S. Bureau of Labor Statistics (BLS) predicts that job growth in this field will be faster than average for all occupations through 2028, with the best opportunities for stenographers trained in Communication Access Real-Time Translation (CART) or those who can go with clients to medical appointments or public meetings to provide transcription services.